O que afeta a rugosidade das superfícies fotopolimerizáveis impressas em 3D? Um guia completo

 Surface roughness isn’t random—it’s shaped by controllable factors.
 Understanding these lets you adjust parameters to achieve your desired smoothness.
 Below is a breakdown with specific examples and data:

-(1) Tecnologia de impressão & Equipment Precision
+(1) Printing Technology & Equipment Precision

 The type of light-curing technology and device resolution directly affect surface quality:

 • SLA: Uses a focused UV laser to cure resin layer by layer.
-Industrial-grade SLA machines (Por exemplo, Stratasys) have laser spot sizes as small as 0.02 milímetros, producing surfaces with Ra < 1 μm.
+Industrial-grade SLA machines (por exemplo, Stratasys) have laser spot sizes as small as 0.02 milímetros, producing surfaces with Ra < 1 μm.
 Consumer-grade SLA machines may have larger spots (0.05 mm ~ 0.1 milímetros), leading to Ra 2 μm ~ 3 μm.

 • DLP: Uses a projector to cure entire layers at once.
 Resolution matters here—4K DLP projectors (with smaller pixel sizes) can reach Ra ~ 1 μm, while 1080p projectors may result in Ra 3 μm ~ 5 μm due to visible pixel edges.